 An enterprise-level fraud solution can dramatically reduce chargebacks.
 But only if it includes an advanced suite of tools.
 Chargeback prevention is just the beginning of what a robust fraud prevention solution can accomplish.
 From a global network of fraud and trust-related signals to AI-driven fraud detection, here are 20 essential components of a chargeback fraud protection solution:

 - A global network of trust and fraud-related signals

 - A customizable policy engine

 - The ability to create, edit, and test business policies

-The largest data network of trust and fraud-related signals drives quick and accurate trust decisions, linking signals from payments data, location ID data, digital identifier data, and unique customer data.
+Kount’s chargeback solutions for merchants can reduce chargebacks dramatically while preventing fraud across the customer journey.
+Kount’s fraud solutions are built on the Identity Trust Global NetworkTM to uncover the true level of trust behind each interaction.
+Kount’s is the largest data network of trust and fraud-related signals.
+It drives quick and accurate trust decisions and links signals from payments data, location data, digital identifier data, and unique customer data.

-Kount’s solution can be deployed based on business needs, resources, and budgets.
-It can be adapted to establish policies that meet unique business needs and risk thresholds to address emerging attack methods, new use cases, and other fraud-related chargeback issues.
+Businesses can deploy Kount’s chargeback solutions based on business needs, resources, and budgets.
+And they can adapt it to establish policies that meet unique business needs and risk thresholds.
+In the end, businesses can address emerging fraud attacks, new use cases, and chargebacks from criminal and friendly fraud.